If you are a business owner and want to have your message heard during our live broadcasts call Chip Lynn 458-9563

 church or religious group is interested in broadcasting your services on WLNT, please contact our office at 865-458-9563.
 WLNT provides the equipment, recording media and technical assistance in setting up your broadcast for recording.
 Low weekly rates are available with a term contract.
 Sunday airtime is limited and available on a first come basis.

-needs to be said.
+Please fill out THIS FORM with what needs to be said.
 It is not necessary to contact us by phone, the form will automatically be routed to the appropriate department.
-Please send your information to
+We reserve the right to refuse any submission.

 WLNT's new streaming automatically loads and

 begins playing when you visit our website.
 Be sure to allow pop-ups when

 prompted at the top of your browser!
 Also, if you have a toolbar installed

 on your computer such as Google, Yahoo or AOL toolbar, be sure to disable those

 pop-up blockers as well or set them to allow pop-ups from this site.
 Listeners using Firefox or in large offices where corporate firewalls often prevent listening may need to take extra steps in order to listen...see the help page for details.
 You can always start streaming manually by clicking on the PLAY button

 on the left side of this screen.

 All items on this website and those heard on WLNT, WLNT Sports, W296CE, WLNT's Web Streams, RedskinRadio, ReskinRadio.com, wlntfm.com, and the terms "Traditional